FranciscoSimas/k8s-with-loadbalancer/README.md

 Before deploying the project, ensure you have the following prerequisites:

-1. Kubernetes cluster (minikube, k3s, or a managed Kubernetes service like GKE, EKS, or AKS).
+1. AWS account with permissions to create EKS clusters and nodes.
+2. Kubernetes cluster (EKS).
-2. `kubectl` CLI tool installed and configured to interact with your Kubernetes cluster.
+3. `kubectl` CLI tool installed and configured to interact with your Kubernetes cluster.
+4. `certbot` installed for generating SSL certificates from Let's Encrypt.
-3. DNS records configured for the domains used in the Nginx configuration.
+5. DNS records configured for the domains used in the Nginx configuration.

 ## Project Structure